Scalable Long-Term Beamforming for Massive Multi-User MIMO: Introduction

 \section{Introduction}

-Massive \ac{MIMO} {\cite{marzetta2016fundamentals}}, where the base stations use a large number of antenna elements and streams, was one of the most critical technologies for increasing capacity in 5G systems \cite{larsson2014massive,jin2023massive}.
+\IEEEPARstart{M}{assive} \ac{MIMO} {\cite{marzetta2016fundamentals}}, where the base stations use a large number of antenna elements and streams, was one of the most critical technologies for increasing capacity in 5G systems \cite{larsson2014massive,jin2023massive}.
 There is now considerable interest in expanding the \ac{MIMO} antenna dimensions further.
-For example, the simulation study \cite{nokia2025massiveMIMO} shows that \ac{MIMO} systems with 1024 antenna elements (at least five times greater than current commercial base stations ) can increase the spectral efficiency by at least four fold.
+For example, the simulation study \cite{nokia2025massiveMIMO} shows that \ac{MIMO} systems with 1024 antenna elements (at least five times greater than current commercial base stations ) can increase spectral efficiency by at least fourfold.
 Such massive \ac{MIMO} systems, sometimes called \emph{extreme \ac{MIMO}} \cite{wesemann2023energy}, are particularly valuable in the emerging upper mid-band \cite{kang2024cellular,nokia2025coverage7to15GHz}.
 Moreover, in addition to the capacity gains, high dimensional arrays can provide significant benefits for interference cancellation \cite{jia2025joint} and developing wide bandwidth systems \cite{akrout2023bandwidth}.

 Implementing massive \ac{MIMO} systems at these scales presents significant challenges {\cite{dai2021scalable}}.
 The first issue is the \textbf{channel estimation overhead}.
 Information theoretically, it is well-known that in the high \ac{SNR} regime, where \ac{MIMO} has advantages, the channel estimation overhead typically scales linearly with the number of streams \cite{marzetta2002capacity,lozano2008interplay}.
 The pilot overhead for tracking small-scale fading across large numbers of streams, particularly in mobile environments, becomes overwhelming.
 The second issue is the \textbf{computational complexity}.
-Theoretical \ac{MIMO} receivers based on \ac{MSE} {\cite{lin2019hybrid}} or zero-forcing (ZF){\cite{spencer2004zero}} require matrix inverses on the order of the number of streams and antennas.
+Theoretical \ac{MIMO} receivers based on \ac{MSE} {\cite{lin2019hybrid}} or \ac{ZF}{\cite{spencer2004zero}} require matrix inverses on the order of the number of streams and antennas.
 These matrices theoretically need to be re-computed in each coherence time-frequency block and each scheduling instance, and they can become computationally prohibitive with a large number of streams and antennas.